The Gospel Album

 The Gospel Album is the third studio album from Geoffrey Gurrumul Yunupingu.
 It is performed in a mixture of both Yolngu and English.
-The album was announced in May and is described as 'a uniquely Indigenous approach to gospel songs with an expanded sound that combines new hymns, and reimagined gospel songs' The album was released on 31 July 2015 and reached number three on the ARIA charts in August 2015.
+The album was announced in May and is described as "a uniquely Indigenous approach to gospel songs with an expanded sound that combines new hymns, and reimagined gospel songs".
+The album was released on 31 July 2015 and reached number three on the ARIA charts in August 2015.

 The album is a dedication to Gurrumul's mother and aunts, who brought him up with songs and lullabies from the church at Elcho Island.
 As a small boy Gurrumul was not only influenced by the traditional music of his clan but by the gospel music he heard at the local Methodist church.
 It is a re-imagining of the spiritual songs that came to north-east Arnhem Land via Christian missionaries.

 The album cover who captured by Sydney photographer Nic Walker.
 A music video for "Jesu" was released on 3 July 2015.
 A music video for "Amazing Grace" (featuring Paul Kelly) was released on 8 September 2015.

 The Gospel Album was the last album Gurrumul released before he died on 25 July 2017, with Djarimirri being posthumously distributed.

-Reviews
+Critical reception

 Michael Dwyer from Rolling Stone gave the album 3 out of 5, describing the album as a "slow, gentle, atmospheric hymnbook".
 He added "there are some subtle sonic developments whispering beneath the singer's trademark hypnotic lull.. but overall, the key word is familiar."

 Daniel Prior from The Brag gave the album 4 out of 5, saying; "Music has the power to transcend all physical, emotional and spiritual boundaries, and The Gospel Album preaches this on every song."

 Mikey Cahill from news.com.au gave the album 3.5 out of 5 saying the album is 'soothing'.
 He complemented the tracks 'Jesu', 'Garray Jesu' and 'Hallelujah'.

 Paul Barr from Readings gave the album a positive review, saying; "This music radiates peace and calm, and Gurrumul’s native Yolngu language allows the full emotion to come through."
 He praised tracks 'Jesu', 'Baptism' and "the beautiful version" of 'Amazing Grace'.

 Darren Hassan from Glam Adelaide said the album looks set to be a hit with "a mixture of recognisable church songs mostly sung in the Yolngu language."